Valentine’s Day Ideas for Your Outdoor Classroom

 - twine or pipe cleaners

 Mix the flour, water, corn syrup and melted lard together.
-Add the bird seed. spoon them into heart shaped moulds.
-Be sure to use a chopstick or straw to punch a hole in the heart for the string before putting them in the freezer for several hours.
+If you use gelatin, prepare according to the instructions on the envelope and add the flour, water, and corn syrup.
+Next, add the bird seed.
+Spoon the mix into heart shaped moulds.
+Try using a chopstick or straw to punch a hole in the heart for the string before putting them in the freezer for several hours.
 Remove from the moulds and allow to dry overnight.
-This recipe does not use gelatine, so the hearts take longer to harden… be patient!
+If you use lard, the hearts take longer to harden, so be patient!
 Use pipe cleaners or twine to hang from trees for your bird friends to enjoy at school, or send them home as gifts for the family.

 Shape the pipe cleaners into hearts and then string on Cheerios.
 Hang them up in a sheltered location, because once they are wet, they are done!